krentzd/flumi/README.md

 ## What is this?

 FLUMI is a straightforward fluorescence microscopy simulator that uses point-clouds as ground truth structures and returns a simulated z-stack either as a TIFF stack or as PNG files in a directory.
-The simulation is done in seven steps:
+The simulation is done in five steps:
 1. Fluorophores from the point-cloud are seeded onto a voxel grid
 2. Experimental PSFs are approximated as a Gaussian to allow separable (and memory-efficient) convolution
 3. Fluorophore photon emission is assigned by drawing from a Poisson distribution